Gleyber Torres Player Props: Yankees vs. Mets

-Gleyber Torres -- with a slugging percentage of .643 in his past 10 games, including three home runs -- will be in action for the New York Yankees against the New York Mets, with Justin Verlander on the mound, on July 25 at 7:05 PM ET.
+On Wednesday, Gleyber Torres (batting .366 in his past 10 games) and the New York Yankees face the New York Mets, whose starting pitcher will be Jose Quintana.
+First pitch is at 7:05 PM ET.

-In his previous game, he notched a home run while going 1-for-3 against the Royals.
+In his previous game he had a one-hit showing (1-for-4) against the Mets.

 Gleyber Torres Game Info & Props vs. the Mets